Routledge Encyclopedia of Interpreting Studies by Franz Pöchhacker (Editor)

 The following are the main tactics used when comprehension problems arise, and when they threaten to arise under time-related or processing capacityrelated pressure.

-When a comprehension difficulty arises, interpreters may respond immediately with one of the other tactics presented below.
+a.
+Delaying the response When a comprehension difficulty arises, interpreters may respond immediately with one of the other tactics presented below.
 However, they may also delay their response for a while (a fraction of a second to a few seconds), so as to have some time for thought while they receive more information from the source-language speech.
 After a while, they may have solved the problem entirely, or else they may decide to resort to another tactic.
+Because of its very nature, the Delay tactic involves an accumulation of information in short-term memory, and is associated with the risk of losing speech segments in a failure sequence as outlined in chapter 7.

+b.
+Reconstructing the segment with the help of the context When interpreters have not properly heard or understood a technical term, name, number, or other type of speech segment, they can try to reconstruct it in their mind using their knowledge of the language, the subject, and, the situation (their extralinguistic knowledge).
+The reconstruction process is an integral part of speech comprehension in everyday situations as well.
+It is defined as a tactic in the present context when it becomes a conscious endeavor, as opposed to an ordinary, subconscious process.
 If successful, reconstruction can result in full recovery of the information.
 However, it may entail some waiting until more information is available and require considerable time and processing capacity.
 Like the Delay tactic presented above, it is associated with a high risk of saturation and individual deficits.
 Reconstruction from the context can therefore not be considered a high-priority tactic.

+c.
+Using the boothmate’s help In simultaneous interpretation, there are theoretically at least two interpreters in the booth at all times.
+One is active (producing a target-language speech), while the other is passive (listening, but not speaking).
+The passive colleague, who can devote full attention to listening, has a better chance of understanding difficult speech segments than the active interpreter, whose processing capacity is being shared by the three Efforts.
+Moreover, on the production side, the passive interpreter can consult a glossary or another document, which takes up much time and processing capacity, and then give the information to the active colleague, generally in writing.
+The presence of a passive interpreter in the booth is therefore a major asset to the active interpreter.
 The active interpreter can ask for the passive colleague’s help with a glance or a movement of the head.
 In teams that work well, the passive interpreter will sense a hesitation in the active colleague’s speech and understand there is a problem.
 He or she can also anticipate problems and write down names, numbers, technical terms, etc., without even being asked for help.
 When the problem is terminological, the boothmate will generally indicate to the active interpreter the target-language term if possible, so that it can be used for reformulation.
 When the problem lies with a single word, name, or number, the passive boothmate can also write it down in the source language for the benefit of the active interpreter who did not hear it correctly.
 It is much more difficult, however, to explain an idea efficiently, because the active interpreter does not have time to read a long explanation.
+This tactic is a very good one because it does not cost much in time and processing capacity, and pooling the knowledge and intelligence of two persons, one of whom does not have to divide attention between listening and other tasks, provides a better chance of finding the information than using the resources of only one person.

+d.
+Consulting documents in the booth When there is no passive colleague in the booth, interpreters can look for solutions in documents they have before them.
 The efficiency of this tactic varies greatly: looking for a term in a commercial dictionary may require much time and processing capacity, but finding an important word in a document that was read and marked before the conference can be very fast.
 This is why it is important to pay attention to both the preparation of documents and their management in the booth.
 Instructors should show students how to make important names and terms stand out for quick reference, using highlighters or other means.
 Writing important technical terms and names on a sheet of paper in front of the interpreter (beside the glossary prepared for the conference) is another way of making them readily available.
 In particular, documents should be laid out in the booth, sorted, and marked in such a way as to minimize the time needed to access them and to recognize their identification numbers or titles, possibly with different stacks for each language, sorted by numerical sequence, type of document, etc.

 2.2 Preventive tactics